-Students, faculty and staff work together to:
+SI Students, faculty, and staff work together to:

-- Provide regularly scheduled weekly study sessions in the targeted classes - Provide you with the opportunity to learn more appropriate study techniques for the targeted classes - Increase your academic performance and persistence - Help you to establish peer connections
+- Provide regularly scheduled weekly study sessions; times and locations to be determined on the first day of class through a survey. - Provide students with the opportunity to learn more appropriate study techniques directed to the SI course. - Increase students' academic performance and persistence. - Promote engaged student interactions and increase critical thinking skills. - Help students establish peer connections for continued study groups.